-Verse 24: "That is why I said to you that you shall die in your sins; for if you do not believe that I AM [this goes right back to Exo.
-3 where the very name of God was I AM, and He was telling the Jews, 'unless you believe I AM]: ...you shall die in your sins."
+Verse 24: "That is why I said to you that you shall die in your sins; for if you do not believe that I AM... [goes right back to Exo.
+3 where the very name of God was I AM, and He was telling the Jews, 'unless you believe I AM "...you shall die in your sins..."
 In other words, you have no salvation.
 Very emphatic and profound statement!

-Verse 28: "Then Jesus said to them, 'When you have lifted up the Son of man, then you yourselves shall know that I AM [ego eimi-there it is, very clear again.] ...and that I do nothing of Myself.
+Verse 28: "Then Jesus said to them, 'When you have lifted up the Son of man, then you yourselves shall know that I AM [ego eimi] ...and that I do nothing of Myself.
 But as the Father taught Me, these things I speak."

-So then, here comes the tremendous confrontation between the Jews, arguing about His birth-whether it was legitimate or not.
+Here comes the tremendous confrontation between the Jews, arguing about His birth, whether it was legitimate or not.
 And He said, 'You seek to kill Me.
 You're of your father the devil.'

-Then we come to v 55-this really blew their minds; if you want a statement which will blow the Jews' mind.
-"Yet you have not known Him; but I know Him.
+Verse 55-this really blew their minds; if you want a statement which will blow the Jews' mind.
+"Yet, you have not known Him; but I know Him.
 And if I say that I do not know Him, I shall be a liar, like you.
 But I know Him, and I keep His Word.
 Abraham your father was overjoyed to see My day; and he saw it, and rejoiced.'
-Then the Jews said to Him, 'You are not even fifty years old, and You have seen Abraham?'.... [notice His answer]: ...Jesus said to them, 'Truly, truly [amen, amen] I say to you, before Abraham was born, I AM. [ego eimi]'" (vs 55-58).
+Then the Jews said to Him, 'You are not even fifty years old, and You have seen Abraham?'
+Jesus said to them, 'Truly, truly I say to you, before Abraham was born, I AM [ego eimi]'" (vs 55-58).
 All the way through here in chapter eight, He said three times I AM.

-Notice what they did: "Then they picked up stones to throw at Him.
-But Jesus concealed Himself and went out of the temple, passing through the midst of them, and in this manner departed" (v 59).
-So He scooted out there pretty quick!
+Notice what they did, v 59 "Then they picked up stones to throw at Him.
+But Jesus concealed Himself and went out of the temple, passing through the midst of them, and in this manner departed."

+He scooted out there pretty quick!
 Why did they want to kill Him?
-What was it that the Jesus said that Jesus was worthy of death?
-And to this very day, the Jews hold that against Jesus.
+What was it that the Jesus said that He was worthy of death?
+To this very day the Jews hold that against Jesus.
 They said 'He blasphemed because He said God was His Father' and that He was the Son of God.
-And those Jews, at that time, knew what the word 'ego eimi' meant; because He said 'I AM before Abraham was, I AM.'
+Those Jews, at that time, knew what the word 'ego eimi' meant; because He said "...before Abraham was, I AM."